 Clean and fresh websites have clear sections for the content and let the content “breathe” by having enough whitespace.
 Whitespace is the empty area on your website that surrounds your content.
 To be just empty space, whitespace has a significant role in highlighting essential elements such as call-to-actions, separate independent sections, and create an overall crisp and pleasing appearance for your website.

 Once the landing page has caught your visitor's the attention, you can gradually start presenting more content and tell more about your offering when the visitor scrolls down or clicks links on your website.

 A key takeaway is not to tell everything at once.
 A website with a content overload can be overwhelming and exhausting for the visitor.

 Make it easy for your customers to find everything they need on your website.
-Straightforward navigation and well-designed user journeys that end up to the conversion ensure the continuity and smooth browsing flow for your customers.
+Straightforward navigation, well-thought site structure and user journeys that end up to the conversion ensure continuity and smooth browsing flow for your customers.
 Try to avoid dead ends where your customers are forced to turn around and go back.

 To highlight your most important products and services, you want to showcase them first.
 Strategic positioning of your most important content makes it easier for your customers to understand what your company is about.